(3/25/11)

 While some residents prefer things the way they’ve been, others are pushing harder to build a more robust business community outside the traditional base.
 Hoping to lure high-tech industry to southwest Florida, the Collier County Economic Development Council launched Project Innovation two years ago.
 The effort is focused on getting local business leaders to reach consensus on how to attract innovative companies and high-wage jobs.
 Collier County is a regional hub for the Florida Economic Gardening Institute’s technical assistance program.
 With 64 counselors, SCORE Naples is the largest business consulting organization in southwest Florida.

 Some believe the effort to land Jackson Laboratory could be pivotal to the area’s future.
 The Maine-based research institute wants to locate a branch in eastern Collier that would employ 200.
-But the state and county have yet to finalize an incentive package, and local political friction means the lab could end up in another Florida city ["A Bid For Biotech"].
+But the state and county have yet to finalize an incentive package, and local political friction means the lab could end up in another Florida city ["A Bid For Biotech"].• Healthcare

 » National hospital company Health Management Associates is based in Naples.